The HPV Vaccine: Myths vs. Factsby Eileen Bailey Health Writer

 Facts: Children receive numerous vaccines when they are growing up and probably do not think much about the reason for the vaccine.
 Preventive vaccines are a normal part of growing up.
 Studies show no difference in sexual activity between children and teens who did or did not receive the vaccine, according to Penn Medicine.

-Myth: The HPV vaccine is unsafe
+Myth: The vaccine isn’t needed because HPV is rare

-Myth: The HPV vaccine will cause cancer
+Myth: The HPV vaccine causes early menopause